 Biological dimensions of butterfly vulnerability

 We found that the “biological trait complex” of voltinism, overwintering stage & mobility explains a large share of variation in species vulnerability.
 In explaining, well-established population trends and Red List status of butterfly species in the Netherlands, this even proved the major contributing trait component.
 To a lesser extent, the degree of larval food specialization also constitutes a significant factor determining species vulnerability.
 These results are in agreement with the regional-scale analysis for North-western Europe (WalisDeVries 2014; see Suppl.
 Mat.
 Table 3 for correlations between trait components from that study with the present one), indicating that slow-growing sedentary species are most at risk for the European continent.
 Similarly, Matilla et al. (2006, 2008, 2011) demonstrated that diet and habitat specificity, overwintering in larval and pupal stages and short flight period and body size predispose Lepidoptera in Finland to distribution decline.
-Other studies highlighted the role of host plant growth form and life strategies in relation to butterfly development, voltinism and larval specificity (Dennis et al. 2004, Cizek et al. 2006, 2012, Bartanova et al. 2014).
+Other studies highlighted the role of host plant growth form and life strategies in relation to butterfly development, voltinism and larval specificity (Dennis et al. 2004, Cizek et al. 2006, 2012, Bartonova et al. 2014).
 We propose that the abovementioned “biological trait complex” offers a suitable substitute to the widely used, but misleading specialist-generalist continuum (e.g. Dapporto & Dennis 2013).
 We find the term misleading because the inferred specialization does not have a biological basis, but is rather determined by the modern context of anthropogenic influence instead of the ecological conditions under which species evolved (see WallisDeVries 2014).
 Indeed, we showed that species affinity with natural habitats was mainly determined by this trait component.

-The low but significant correlation between climate and biological traits in this study, may reflect the influence of climatic gradients on the coincidence of plant-host relationships and butterfly phenology.
+The low but significant correlation between climate and biological traits in this study may reflect the influence of climatic gradients on the coincidence of plant-host relationships and butterfly phenology.
 In agreement, butterflies from the Iberian Peninsula and the Alps, exhibit a trait continuum with altitude, ranging from multivoltine trophic generalists with high dispersal capacity and broad climatic niches, to univoltine, trophic specialist species with restricted dispersal and narrow climatic niches (Carnicer et al. 2013, Leingärtner et al. 2014).

 Challenges and opportunities in conservation